Cycle classes on the moduli of K3 surfaces in positive characteristic

-\part[disc] The Hodge discriminant of $H$ is equal to $\Legendre{-d}{p}$, where $d$ is the discriminant of the marking. \begin{proof} Note that because the discriminant of the marking is prime to $p$, our space ${\cH}:=H^2(X/\W(\k))$ splits into the orthogonal direct sum $N^{\perp}\Dsum (\W(\k)\Tensor N)$, where $N$ embeds using the crystalline Chern class and a similar statement is true for Hodge cohomology.
-This gives in particular that the Hodge discriminant of $H^2_{dR}(X/\k)$ is the product of the Hodge discriminant of the primitive part and the Legendre symbol of the discriminant of $N/pN$.
-By a theorem of Bloch and Ogus (cf., \cite[Thm 4.9]{ogus83::ae+torel+k3}), it is equal to $(-1)^{22-1}$ and this together with the relation between the Hodge and crystalline discriminants gives \DHrefpart{disc}.
+Note that because the discriminant of the marking is prime to $p$, our space ${\cH}:=H^2(X/{\bf W}({\bf k}))$ splits into the orthogonal direct sum $({\bf W}({\bf k}) \Tensor N^{\perp})\oplus ({\bf W}({\bf k})\Tensor N)$, where $N$ embeds using the crystalline Chern class and a similar statement is true for Hodge cohomology.
+This gives in particular that the Hodge discriminant of $H^2_{dR}(X/{\bf k})$ is the product of the Hodge discriminant of the primitive part and the Legendre symbol of the discriminant of $N/pN$.
+By a theorem of Bloch and Ogus (cf., \cite[Thm 4.9]{ogus83::ae+torel+k3}), it is equal to $(-1)^{22-1}$ and this together with the relation between the Hodge and crystalline discriminants gives~v).

-Now, if we perform our construction of the canonical filtration on all of $H^2_{dR}(X/\k)$, it will be performed separately on the reduction modulo $p$ of $N^\perp$ and $\W(\k)\Tensor N$.
+Now, if we perform our construction of the canonical filtration on all of $H^2_{dR}(X/{\bf k})$, it will be performed separately on the reduction modulo $p$ of ${\bf W}({\bf k})\Tensor N^\perp$ and ${\bf W}({\bf k})\Tensor N$.
 Furthermore it will be completely trivial on the second factor having a canonical flag consisting only of the zero subspace and the full space.
 Hence we may as well work with the full crystalline and de Rham cohomologies rather than their primitive parts and we shall do exactly that.
 Thus now $H$ may be identified with ${\cH}/p{\cH}$.
 With these results in mind we shall now consider the different cases.

 {\sl Case 1.} Consider first the case of finite height $h$.
 Then ${\cH}$ splits as an orthogonal $F$-stable direct sum